sawyerh/jekyll-boilerplate/readme.md

 ### Building production-ready assets

-To transpile and bundle Sass and JS, run the following:
+To transpile and bundle Sass and JS, and build the site:

 ```
 npm run build